Physical Therapy Guide to Patellar Instability

 What Is Patellar Instability?

-Under normal circumstances, the kneecap (patella) properly rests in a groove (trochlea) at the end of the thigh bone (femur).
-As the knee bends and straightens, the kneecap should slide up and down, staying in this groove.
-This function is often illustrated with the groove as a train track and the kneecap as the train.
-Patellar instability describes a situation when the train, or the kneecap, "comes off of the track."
-This can occur during movement as the kneecap does not stay in the groove, and/or without movement if the kneecap does not rest properly in the groove.
+Normally, the kneecap (patella) rests in a groove on top of the thigh bone (femur).
+As the knee bends and straightens, the kneecap stays in this groove as it slides up and down.
+Think of the groove as a train track and the kneecap as the train.
+Patellar instability describes a situation when the "train," or the kneecap, "comes off of the track."
+It can occur during movement (if the kneecap does not stay in the groove).
+It also can occur without movement (if the kneecap does not rest properly in the groove).

-Patellar instability can be either the result of a specific injury, or may slowly develop over time with daily activities.
+Patellar instability can result from an injury, or develop over time with daily activities.

-- Bone structure.
-An abnormally shallow or rotated groove (trochlea) does not provide a stable base on which the kneecap can rest.
+- Abnormal bone structure.
+A shallow or rotated groove does not provide a stable base upon which the kneecap can rest and glide.

 - Muscle weakness.
-The muscles surrounding the hip and knee need to be strong to help control the position of the leg and keep the kneecap stable.
+The muscles around the hip and knee may not be strong enough to control the leg’s position and keep the kneecap stable.

 - Poor movement patterns.
-Activities, such as running, jumping, and landing with the knee in a bad position makes the kneecap vulnerable for patellar instability.
+Running, jumping, and landing with the knee in a bad position can make the kneecap vulnerable to this condition.

 How Does It Feel?

-Individuals with patellar instability will experience pain and other symptoms that can limit their ability to perform desired daily and recreational activities.
+Patellar instability causes pain and other symptoms.
+These can limit your ability to do daily and leisure activities.

-- Knee pain, particularly when climbing or descending stairs, squatting, running, jumping, or "cutting" during sport activities.
+- Knee pain.
+This is most common when climbing or going down stairs, squatting, running, jumping, or cutting during sport activities.

 - Feeling the kneecap shift or slide out of the groove.

-- Feeling fear of instability with aggravating activities, including walking on uneven terrain, landing from a jump, negotiating stairs, or rolling over in bed.
+- Lack of confidence in your knee’s stability.
+You may notice this most when walking on uneven ground, landing from a jump, using stairs, or rolling over in bed.